fenichawla/Blackjack_InsightData_CodingChallenge/README.md

 OR
 make debug

-The name of the executable created is Play.
+The name of the executable created is "Play".

 ##HOW TO RUN
 To run the "Play" executable from the command line, use the following: